Admission | Conditional Admission | Program Questions

 How much does it cost to apply?

-Do I need to have health insurance while I am at the ALI?
+Do I need to have health insurance while I am at the SDSU?

-As part of the California State University (CSU) system, the ALI requires all F-1 and J-1 visa students to have major medical insurance coverage during their stay in the United States.
+As part of the California State University (CSU) system, SDSU Global Campus requires all F-1 and J-1 visa students to have major medical insurance coverage during their stay in the United States.
 For information on health insurance requirements please visit our Health Insurance page.

 I have been accepted, but I need to delay my start date.
 What should I do?

-Please contact the ALI admissions department at intl.global@sdsu.edu.
+Please contact our admissions department at intl.global@sdsu.edu.
 You may also call our office and request to speak with the admissions department at +1 (619) 594-5907.

 Conditional Admission